shayr80/CS-1660/Mini Search Engine Project/README.md

 ### Install Eclipse IDE:
 Windows & MacOS: [Eclipse IDE](https://www.eclipse.org/downloads/)
-<br/>Be sure to select the version for java projects after downloading the installer
+<br/>Be sure to select the version for java projects/developers after downloading the installer.
+<br/>You may also need to install and configure JDK8 on your computer and in eclipse if you run into any issues when trying to compile or export SearchEngineGUI.java, although this may not be necessary.
+You should also be able to change the settings of the imported maven project in eclipse to use the version of java you have installed.

 ## **Running the Application**